 - Muir Glen Organic Fire Roasted Diced Tomatoes & Bell Peppers: Adds depth to any tomato-based dish.
 Comes with fire-roasted flavor already infused.

-- Features: BPA-free cans, organic certified
+- Features: BPA-free cans, organic certified, 30% less sodium than standard canned peppers

 - Target Audience: Home cooks who love rich, layered flavor